DBCobra/CobraVerifier/reproduce_results.md

     $ python ./run_bsl.py [be19|sat-mini|smt-z3|mono|cobra] ./bin/ ./data/
     // choose one from [be19|sat-mini|smt-z3|mono|cobra]

 The running time for each workload will print on screen after finishing all workloads.
+This experiment reproduces Figure 5 in Section 6.1.

 ### 2. <a name='ser_violation' /> Detecting serializability violations